‘Big Brother’ 21 Week 8 Spoilers: Nominees Make Desperate Attempt To Reassemble Crumbled Alliance

 — Big Brother (@CBSBigBrother) August 17, 2019

-While Jackson might be entertaining these conversations, his number one target is still Christie and he plans on keeping nominations the same and sending his former friend out the door.
+While Jackson might be entertaining these conversations, his No. 1 target is still Christie and he plans on keeping nominations the same, and to send his former friend out the door.

-The Inquisitr also reported, Analyse and Christie have been speaking to the cameras since they were nominated and are begging America to grant them some sort of power this week so they can stay safe.
-Unfortunately for the women, there is no twist or special power in the game right now so their begging is falling on deaf ears.
+The Inquisitr also reported that Analyse and Christie have been speaking to the cameras since they were nominated and are begging America to grant them some sort of power this week so they can stay safe.
+Unfortunately for the women, there is no twist or special power in the game right now, so their begging is falling on deaf ears.

-The ladies still have about a half a day to try and convince Jackson to put up Jess, but it’s probably going to be a waste of their time.
-Jackson has promised Jess he would not put her on the block and needs to stay on as many people’s good sides as he can.
+The ladies still have about a half-a-day to try and convince Jackson to put up Jess, but it’s probably going to be a waste of their time.
+Jackson has promised Jess he would not put her on the block, and he needs to stay on as many people’s good sides as he can.